karaxuna/jxcore-tic-tac-toe/README.md

 gulp android
 ```

 This command automatically installs bower packages and node packages for jxcore, builds ngpack and runs cordova on android platform.
 That's it!
-You can also run development server (`localhost:8001`) on computer that works just like application:
+You can also run development server (`localhost:8001`) on computer and it will work just like application:

 ```bash
 gulp start